 It’s here in Dawson Creek where thousands of troops stepped off the train in 1942 to begin working on the Alaska Highway.
 Dawson Creek was an important town for supplies and construction of the highway and makes for an exciting first stop on the journey!

 Things to do

 If you have a little extra time to spend in Dawson Creek before hitting the road, here are some things to do in town.

 Photograph this exciting occasion!

-The #1 thing you MUST do in Dawson City is take a photo with the “World Famous Alaska Highway” sign!
+The #1 thing you MUST do in Dawson Creek is take a photo with the “World Famous Alaska Highway” sign!
 After over a year of dreaming about this trip, getting to stand at this sign and snap a photo was surreal!

 There is also a Historical Milepost 0 marker just a quick walk away that you can snap a photo at.

 Visit the Visitor Centre